ThelianTech-Hobby-Projects/Factorio-Mods/plans/IDEAS.md

 ---
 - Look into creating a surface with entrance and exit, on new ship for use of starting new game phase.
 - Starting ship surface, look into if there can be permissive property for allowing placement of specific entities while forbidding the rest.
-- New modules and names: Overclocking, Efficiency, and have Productivity Intergrated into machine tiers or quailiy tiers.
+- New modules and names: Overclocking, Efficiency, and have Productivity Integrated into machine tiers or quality tiers.
 (Mostly Post Space Age)
 - Overhauling names to be more realistic.
 - Look into the creation of multi outputs and additional progress bars for said outputs.
 - Look into selecting certain recipes crafting by hand to not count towards the Lazy Bastard Achievement
-- All basic and advanced electric Crafting and Smelting machinery can be crafted from a new set of universal contruction materials for compact inventory usage
+- All basic and advanced electric Crafting and Smelting machinery can be crafted from a new set of universal construction materials for compact inventory usage
-- Early game burner and steam phase crafing is scalable to mid game by use of steam temperature.
+- Early game burner and steam phase crafting is scalable to mid game by use of steam temperature.
 - Early game water pump using burner power. can also use same idea for creating early game saltwater to water extraction using boiling technology.
 - Overhaul Belt logistics.
 To have 2 types of belts.
-Loose material belt sand Regular Coveyor belts.
+Loose material belt sand Regular Conveyor belts.
 Each have restrictions on what type of items can be moved on them
 - Add new loaders to be used for inline belt loading of machines.
 And remove inserter entities.
 - new Loaders will have circuit network capabilities.
 -